aws/actions-dev-kit/README.md

 1. ADK software development kit (SDK)

-A set of library interfaces you can use to interact with action matadata and CodeCatalyst resouces, including actions, workflows, secrets, logs, input variables, output variables, artifacts, and reports.
+A set of library interfaces you can use to interact with action matadata and CodeCatalyst resources, including actions, workflows, secrets, logs, input variables, output variables, artifacts, and reports.

 #### Sample Usage

 ```
-const core = require('@codecatalyst/adk-core')
-const codecatalystSpace = require('@codecatalyst/space');
-const codecatalystProject = require('@codecatalyst/project');
+// @ts-ignore
+import * as core from '@codecatalyst/adk-core';
+// @ts-ignore
+import * as codecatalystProject from '@codecatalyst/project';
+// @ts-ignore
+import * as codecatalystRunSummaries from '@codecatalyst/run-summaries';
+// @ts-ignore
+import * as codecatalystSpace from '@codecatalyst/space';

 const destinationBucket = core.getInput('DestinationBucketName')
     # => Maps to the destination bucket configuration in Code.AWS workflow definition